Commercial Kitchen Sinks

 Are Commercial Sinks Durable?

 Industrial kitchens are hectic workplaces with lots of heavy utensils.
-The rush in a commercial kitchen can frequently cause clashes of equipment.
+The rush in a commercial kitchen can frequently cause clashes with equipment.
 Also, there is continuous use of hot water and cleaning substances.
 Therefore, commercial sinks are made of robust materials like stainless steel or polyethylene to render them resistant to dents and rust.
 Some portable hand wash sinks can have stainless steel construction but laminate or plastic exterior finish for decorative purposes.

 How Many Commercial Sinks Do I Need?